sercankulcu/sercankulcu.github.io/_thoughts/the-road-to-success.md

 date: 2023-07-08
 description: "Success is not only reaching a goal, but choosing a cost that is actually worth paying."
 tags:
-  - life
+  - opportunity-cost
-  - work
+  - ambition
-  - reflection
+  - success
 ---

 Success is usually presented as a destination.
 I have become more interested in its price.